 Since tropospheric retrievals depend on the concept of the air-mass factor, which has to rely on a priori information, it is important to also validate the inputs and assumptions that go into the air-mass factor calculation.
-This mostly concerns cloud parameters - cloud fraction and cloud pressure - that should be well characterised.
+This concerns cloud parameters - cloud fraction and cloud pressure - that should be well characterised, by comparisons against Cloudnet and satellite observations [Compernolle et al., 2021].
+There is also a need for correlative surface albedo data to investigate the accuracy of the GOME-2-based surface albedo climatology.

 Another critical issue, about which very little is known as yet, is the effect of the presence of aerosols on the NO2 retrieval.
 Collocated information on the aerosol profile - e.g. coming from the S5 Aerosol Layer Height data product - could be useful for this.